The Thirty Years War - 400 Years Later.

 To mark the fact that 2018 is a very special anniversary, and because I have to write a book about the event anyway, I decided to turn my podcasting attentions to the Thirty Years War (1618-48) once again.
 Unlike my first visit to this conflict, this time I have a great portion of it planned, and I will be designing it specifically to appeal to those that are interested in the era, but also intimidated by the range of characters and issues on offer.
 There is a lot to be fascinated and excited by in this series, so I hope you will join me for the journey, however long it takes.

-A new episode on the Thirty Years War will be released every Wednesday from 20th June, but before then When Diplomacy Fails will be focusing all of its attentions on the conflict, so make sure you check out our podcast feed here, and subscribe so you always get the latest content directly to your player.
-Remember as well that our social media platforms are great ways to find Thirty Years War content too - we release regular pieces on important and interesting details relating to that conflict, so check our Facebook page out, follow us on Twitter and join our lovely Facebook group if you're feeling sociable.
+A new episode on the Thirty Years War will be released every second week from Monday 9th September, 2019.
+This means our schedule will be significantly stripped back, as we begin our History PhD journey, so make sure you check out our podcast feed here, and subscribe so you always get the latest content directly to your player.
+You won’t be left in the dark just because my voice will be rarer though, as I plan to actually plan ahead this time around, and increase engagement in the social media mediums, and the blogs.
+I want our social media platforms to really bring you closer to the Thirty Years War content - leading up to the first episode and during the lifetime of the series, we will release regular pieces on important and interesting details relating to that conflict, so check our Facebook page out, follow us on Twitter and join our lovely Facebook group if you're feeling sociable.

 This section of the website has been specifically designed to hold everything relevant to the Thirty Years War series.
 Below you'll find: